nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 9. Refer to the Features below for details of each command.

-#About the user guide
+# About the user guide

 ## Layout of window

-The image below shows what each window, of the application, represents.
+The image below shows what each window of the application represents.

 ![Ui-label](images/Ui-window-labels.png)